Chino Hills Tax Preparers Found Guilty of State Income Tax Fraud

-A Chino Hills couple was found guilty of four felony counts of state income tax fraud, we announced on November 16, 2009.
+Sacramento — A Chino Hills couple was found guilty of four felony counts of state income tax fraud, the Franchise Tax Board (FTB) announced.

 Aloysius (Al) Vivo, 55, and Rachel Vivo, 47, operate a tax preparation business, Vivo-Cota & Associates aka Vivo & Associates.
 According to court documents, the pair fraudulently filed their tax year 2000 personal tax return by falsely claiming the Child and Dependent Care (CDC) credit and understating their gross receipts.
 The Vivos claimed the CDC credit for expenses that were never paid on a child whose age made him ineligible for the credit.
 They also filed fraudulent tax year 2000 returns for three of the cappers they hired to locate new clients.
 The Vivos again claimed fraudulent CDC credits for each capper and failed to report the income they paid to each capper.
 The couple faces a maximum state prison term of five years in state prison.